Equivariant instanton homology: Invariance

-When both $X$ and $d(X) \subset X$ are complexes of projective modules, we have a natural Kunneth short exact sequence from this the theorem is clear, as long as every submodule $d(X)$ of a free module of arbitrary rank is free; this is true for PIDs.
+\begin{lemma}If $X$ and $X'$ are $R$-free, and $F: X' \to X$ is a quasi-isomorphism, then for any quasi-isomorphism $G: Y \to Y'$, the induced map $\textup{Hom}_R(X, Y) \to \textup{Hom}_R(X', Y')$ is a quasi-isomorphism.\end{lemma} \begin{proof} When both $X$ and $d(X) \subset X$ are complexes of projective modules, we have a natural Kunneth short exact sequence from this the theorem is clear, as long as every submodule $d(X)$ of a free module of arbitrary rank is free; this is true for PIDs.
 For the statement of the Kunneth theorem and that submodules of free modules are projective (and hence free, as projective modules over a PID are free), see \cite[Exercises~3.6.1-3.6.2]{weibel1995introduction}. \end{proof}

 We will often be interested in thinking of one-variable versions of the bar and cobar constructions as providing homology theories for $A$-modules; we will introduce new notation for the sake of compactness.
 Our notation is chosen to fit with both \cite{Jones} and \cite{OS}.